flutter/flutter/docs/contributing/Style-guide-for-Flutter-repo.md

 ### Get early feedback when designing new APIs

-If you're designing a new API or a new feature, consider https://github.com/flutter/flutter/wiki/Chat#design-documents[writing a design doc].
+If you're designing a new API or a new feature, consider [writing a design doc](Design-Documents.md).
-Then, get feedback from the relevant people, e.g. send it to `flutter-dev` or post it on the https://github.com/flutter/flutter/wiki/Chat#existing-channels[relevant chat channel].
+Then, get feedback from the relevant people, e.g. send it to `flutter-dev` or post it on the [relevant chat channel](Chat.md#existing-channels).

 ### Start designing APIs from the closest point to the developer